zpoint/CPython-Internals/BasicObject/long/long.md

 ##### ingeter 32767

-The integer 32767 represent in the same way as usual
+the integer 32767 represent in the same way as usual

 ![32767](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/long/32767.png)